China box office falters ahead of key Hollywood talks

 "Before, local cinema was really low-end and poorly made," said Wang Ziyi, 27, a consultant in Shanghai.
 "But I'm starting to change my mind."

-(Reporting by Adam Jourdan; Editing by Himani Sarkar)
+(Reporting by Adam Jourdan)

-LOS ANGELES "Deadpool" star Ryan Reynolds made the unveiling of his star on the Hollywood Walk of Fame on Thursday a family affair.

-NEW YORK After 28 years of false starts, director Martin Scorsese has finally brought a passion project about faith and religion to the big screen with "Silence."